mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 So, it makes good sense to keep the 70 or so Python built-in functions close at hand, mentally, when we write code.
 If we can utilize these functions in our code, not only will we have less code to write, our code will almost certainly be faster if we use built-ins than if we accomplish the same task with native Python code.

+{: .box-warning}
+**Tip:** Whenever possible, use built-in Python functions instead of writing "native" Python code.

 ## Second example: matrix multiplication